aws-samples/bedrock-claude-chat/README.md

 If using cli and CDK, please `cdk destroy`.
 If not, access [CloudFormation](https://console.aws.amazon.com/cloudformation/home) and then delete `BedrockChatStack` and `FrontendWafStack` manually.
 Please note that `FrontendWafStack` is in `us-east-1` region.

-### Stopping the Vector DB for RAG
+### Stopping Vector DB for RAG

-By setting [cdk.json](../cdk/cdk.json) in the following CRON format, you can stop and restart the Aurora Serverless resources created by the [VectorStore construct](../cdk/lib/constructs/vectorstore.ts).
+By setting [cdk.json](./cdk/cdk.json) in the following CRON format, you can stop and restart Aurora Serverless resources created by the [VectorStore construct](./cdk/lib/constructs/vectorstore.ts).
 Applying this setting can reduce operating costs.
-By default, the Aurora Serverless is always running.
+By default, Aurora Serverless is always running.
 \*It will be executed in UTC time

 ```